“Most actors are highly sensitive people.” Nicole Kidman

 Laurel Holloman, her castmate on the Showtime series “The L Word,” has seen this firsthand: “If Jennifer is passionate about something, it comes to the surface within seconds.
 My theory on that is all the best actors have a couple of layers of skin peeled away.
 There’s a huge emotional life in Jennifer, and it’s kind of beautiful.”
 [From article The Real Beals, by Jancee Dunn, Lifetime lifetimetv.com, August 2004]

-Brittany Murphy once commented that she thinks she is “a very oversensitive, vulnerable person.
+Brittany Murphy once commented that she is “a very oversensitive, vulnerable person.
 You have to be to do this for a living.”
 [Premiere, November 2000]

 “I’m so happy I’m not walking around life with a cloud over my head, not really knowing which way to look or which way to turn.